Amal-ai25/iris_classifier/README.md

 # iris_classifier
-a machine learning project using git
+This repository holds a small Ml project for IRIS data classification